Have I discovered the holy grail of anti-inflammation, or did I just buy another useless supplement?

 Since chronic inflammation is so heavily involved in the aging process (DNA damage), it’s important to lower it as much as possible.

-This has become more of a focus for me as I’m about to enter my 30’s.
+This has become more of a focus for me as I’m progressing through my 30’s.

 If you want to stay healthy and attractive for as long as possible (and who doesn’t?), I suggest you invest in lowering inflammation, too.

 Do this with supplementation as well as exercise, diet, sleep and stress management.

 As mentioned, while turmeric is a powerful anti-inflammatory agent, it also has other proven health benefits: